Edin-“bra”

 For proper pronunciation of Edinburgh, Miss Lame was provided with a helpful hint… “Edin”… “Bra”, as in “yo bra, where you at home-dog?”…

-Edinburgh Castle
+My favorite.
+Edinburgh Castle |

 Coasting down the curvy, irratic streets of Edinburgh, the hybrid rental bike carries me quickly, vibrating over ancient cobble one moment, flowing over newly laid asphalt the next.
 Navigating the WRONG side of the street, I stare tentatively at the road before me, preparing myself for its ever changing surfaces, taking brief glimpses at the stunning, experienced buildings standing strong around me.